arkenfox/user.js/.github/ISSUE_TEMPLATE/tools.md

 ---

 <!--
-Make sure to specify:
+Please specify:
   - the name of the file (i.e. updater.bat, updater.sh)
-  - the OS where you used the tool (if applicable)
   - steps to reproduce the issue
+  - actual result
   - expected result

-  - actual result
+Blank out this field before typing, or start typing after the next line.
 -->